wedeling/EasySurrogate/tutorials/fusion_transport_GP/fusion_transport.md

 + 'mu': maximum uncertainty
 + 'poi': probability of improvement

-To check the result of the sequential design procedure you can use:
+To check the result of the sequential design procedure in case of two features you can use:

 ```python
 analysis.plot_2d_design_history()
 ```

-[//]: #
-(--------------
-Measure:
- - convergence rate \(error reduction per iteration\)
- - number of iterations to reach desired tolerance \(i.e. the same as previous\)
- - computational cost of single iteration
- - time to reach desired tolerance
- Risk/Loss:
-  for dynamical systems:
-   - Distance between long-term distribution of QoI for UQ:
-   - Error in statistics for analytical functions
- Examples:
-   g-function
-   )